MatteoFasulo/Whisper-TikTok/README.md

 ## Usage Guidelines 📝

-To embark on your ChatGPT-TikTok journey, initiate the following command within your terminal:
+To embark on your Whisper-TikTok journey, initiate the following command within your terminal:

 ```python
 python main.py